BRETT MURRAY

 Strengths and Convictions: The life and times of the South African Peace Prize Laureates, South African National Gallery, Cape Town, South Africa

 Dada South?
-Exploring Dada legacies in South African art 1960 to the present, The South African National Gallery, Curated by Roger van Wyk and Kathryn Smith, Cape Town, South Africa
+Exploring Dada legacies in South African art 1960 to the present, curated by Roger van Wyk and Kathryn Smith, Iziko SA National Gallery, Cape Town, South Africa

 Registration, Joao Ferreira Gallery, Cape Town, South Africa